pablogila/qrotor/README.md

 ```

-## Custom potentials from DFT
+## Rotational PES from custom structures

-QRotor can be used to obtain custom rotational potentials from DFT calculations.
+QRotor can be used to calculate the rotational Potential Energy Surface (PES) from DFT calculations.
+Currently only Quantum ESPRESSO is supported,
+although other DFT codes can be easily implemented through [ATON](https://pablogila.github.io/aton).

-To run a Quantum ESPRESSO SCF calculation for a methyl rotation every 10 degrees:
+First, run a Quantum ESPRESSO SCF calculation for a methyl rotation every 10 degrees:

 ```python
 import qrotor as qr